AmelFadl/Amel-Portfolio_Brief/README.md

 - Compare churn rates across customer segments
 - Derive actionable insights for retention and strategy

-## Conclusion
-The analysis indicates that customers on monthly contracts, heavy internet users, and those expressing dissatisfaction are more likely to churn, while referrals and long-term contracts are associated with reduced churn likelihood.

-The analysis highlights key opportunities to reduce churn through longer-term contract incentives, improved customer experience, and stronger referral programs, supporting long-term customer loyalty.

 ## Methodology
 - Customer segmentation based on demographic, service, and behavioral attributes
 - Churn rate comparison between control and target groups